James-Wickenden/SevensCards/README.md

 TODO:

 - Clean up GameModel & GameView interfaces
-- Native UI scaling (wip!)
-  - Use FunctionPool function with 1080p ideal size and pass form as param to return new object size

 - Esc to return to menu
 - Better random usernames
 - Add form resize options